'DIY PROJECTS PAGE'~

 DIgging, digging, and more digging to get the pond area deeper.

-You can see here that we used what we dug out to backfill at the rear of the stone edging.
+We used what we dug out to backfill at the rear of the stone edging.
 We made a berm all around the pond.

 The rocks themselves are the actual water's edge of the pond.
 The berm behind them slopes gently into the landscape.